Music and cross-modal associations

 Research Council of Finland

-This project is part of the Academy of Finland’s Centre of Excellence in Music, Mind, Body & Brain (2022−2029).
+This project is part of the Research Council of Finland’s Centre of Excellence in Music, Mind, Body & Brain (2022−2029) and FRAMES project (2025-2029: Fine-gRaining Audiovisual cross-Modal corrESpondences)

 Project description